 Prince Rupert Port Authority

-- Represented the Government of Canada in several multibillion-dollar claims related to oil and gas development and production from First Nations’ lands in Alberta, and addressing the nature and scope of the Crown’s trust and fiduciary duties to those First Nations.
+- Representing the Government of Canada in several multi-billion dollar claims related to oil and gas development and production from First Nations’ lands in Alberta, and addressing the nature and scope of the Crown’s trust and fiduciary duties to those First Nations.

 Government of Yukon